sdowding/resume/README.md

 ### Architect, ATB Financial
 ###### May 2018 - March 2020, Edmonton AB

 ATB Financial is an Alberta based financial institution servicing over 700,000 customers.
-My work there has focused around their online banking platforms.
+My work there has focused on their online banking platforms.

 ##### Project: ATB Business ([business.atb.com](https://business.atb.com))

 * Architecturally responsible for the online banking application.
 * Designed and developed REST based APIs to be consumed internally and externally.
-APIs are document with Swagger which was used to create a centralized API library developers could use to find APIs.
+APIs are documented with Swagger which was used to create a centralized API library developers could use to find APIs.
 * Building React web applications using redux, babel, webpack, es6, and *webpack
 * Started ATB's shared "design system" of React controls.
 * Established CI/CD practices that allowed a team of more than 25 developers to transition from bi-monthly coordinated production releases to multiple production deployments a day.
-* Created RFC's, and presentations used to educate and communicate new innovative ways to create applications and leverage cloud functionality.
+* Created RFCs, and presentations used to educate and communicate new innovative ways to create applications and leverage cloud functionality.
 * Created a road map for alerting and observability
 * Curated a community of collaboration around development practices as well as establishing automated processes that enforce them.
 * Enabling manual QA process to "shift left" resulting in massively reduced effort while gaining the ability to ship hotfixes and changes to production within hours.